Signs of Depression In Dogs

 Depression in your dog may come in the form of his normal routine being altered or changed, resulting in mood and behavioral changes.
 Major life changes are usually the culprit for dogs suffering from depression.

-Signs Your Dog is Depressed
+Symptoms and Signs Your Dog is Depressed

-Depression in your dog maybe obvious if he is displaying any of the following issues:
+Depression in your dog may be obvious if he is displaying any of the following issues:

 Change in Appetite: If your dog is extremely sad, he may lose interest in food and show signs of weight loss.
 However, some dogs may use food as a kind of comfort when they are depressed and might eat more, leading to weight gain.

 Sleeping All the Time: Dogs do sleep a lot, but usually when and if you are not around.
-If you leave your dog for extended periods, while at work, yet he continues to sleep when you get home or hardly reacts to your presence, something is most likely wrong.
+If you leave your dog for extended periods while at work, yet he continues to sleep when you get home or hardly reacts to your presence, something is most likely wrong.
 If you have ruled out physical issues and he is still sleeping a lot, then you may want to have him evaluated.

 Peeing Indoors: If you aren’t taking your pup outside or on regular walks, then you will find yourself dealing with accidents around the house.
 However, if your dog suddenly starts using the entire house as his bathroom, you may be dealing with a case of depression.

-Flattening of the Ears: Signs of sadness often show up in ears that are tucked down close to the sides of your dogs head.
-Your dog may flatten his ears when you leave the house but if you notice this often, he maybe depressed.
+Flattening of the Ears: Signs of sadness often show up in ears that are tucked down close to the sides of your dog’s head.
+Your dog may flatten his ears when you leave the house but if you notice this often, he may be depressed.

 Paw Licking: Excessive licking or chewing of the paws may be a result of physiological or psychological issues.
 If your dog is depressed, he may lick or chew his paws to soothe himself.